We try out handmade fuss-free pasta dishes delivered to your door in Aberdeen - Evening Express

 As well as these ingredients, customers can also browse a range of other dishes on the Pasta website including lasagne, arrabbiata, and a few desserts such as tiramisu and Sicilian cannoli.

-You can also purchase other fresh pasta as well, including spaghetti, tagliatelle, gnocchi to name a few, and a range of sauces.
+You can also purchase other fresh pasta as well, including spaghetti, tagliatelle and gnocchi to name a few, along with a range of sauces.

 Prices range from £4 to £14 for the bags of pasta and dishes, and there are also vegan, vegetarian and gluten-free options available.